-These Educational Master Plan goals recognize new requirements outlined by the California Community Colleges Chancellor's Office (CCCCO) regarding the alignment of local strategic goals to system goals, as articulated in the Vision for Success.
-This plan contextualizes these system goals in our local environment and trends, while at the same time responds to our own identity, needs, and priorities.
+These goals recognize new requirements outlined by the California Community Colleges Chancellor's Office regarding the alignment of local strategic goals to statewide goals, as articulated in the CCCCO Vision for Success.
+LMC's Educational Master Plan 2020-2025 contextualizes these system goals in the College's local environment and trends, and responds to the institution's identity, needs, and priorities.

-Each goal includes specific objectives whose attainment will advance the College toward achieving that goal.
-Additionally, suggestions are offered for measuring progress over the next five years to support regular reflection, celebration of achievements, and course-corrections where needed.
+The EMP also includes objectives aimed at advancing the College's completion of each goal.
+Additionally, suggested progress measurements for each goal support opportunities for regular reflection, the celebration of achievements, and course corrections, as needed.

 Goal 1.
 Strengthen a culture of equity, diversity, inclusion, and racial justice.
-(District #2 and #4)
+(District Strategic Directions 2 and 4)

 - 1.1.
 Strategically recruit, support, train and retain a highly-qualified, diverse workforce. - 1.2.
 Create and enhance multiple, ongoing opportunities for dialogue, engagement, and community-building; develop action plans that implement equity-focused, anti-racist, inclusive practices. - 1.3.
 Review policies, procedures, outcomes, and operations to identify and eliminate any inherent biases or inequities; actively work to incorporate principles of diversity, inclusion, equity, and anti-racism throughout all institutional practices. - 1.4.
 Utilize data to identify practices, prioritize actions, and allocate resources that address institutional inequities and achievement gaps for Black, indigenous, people of color (BIPOC), minoritized/marginalized, disproportionately-impacted, and historically-underserved/under-represented groups. - 1.5.
 Foster and maintain a safe and welcoming learning and work environment for all by assessing campus climate and developing action plans to foster a more inclusive atmosphere. - 1.6.
-Engage and support all members of the College community in anti-racism and anti-discrimination efforts; review and enhance support strategies and resources for employees and students who have experienced racism, sexism, or any form of discrimination at the College.
+Engage and support all members of the College community in anti-racism and antidiscrimination efforts; review and enhance support strategies and resources for employees and students who have experienced racism, sexism, or any form of discrimination at the College.

-- 1. Annually review College progress toward Vision for Success #5: Closing equity gaps for disproportionately impacted student groups by 40% in five years. - 2.
-Annually review progress toward goals identified in each college's Student Equity and Achievement plan. - 3.
-Annually review progress toward Employee Diversity study. - 4.
-Regularly assess faculty, staff, and administrator engagement in professional learning.
+- 1. Annually review College progress toward Vision for Success Goal 5: Closing equity gaps for disproportionately impacted student groups by 40% in five years. - 2.
+Annually review progress toward goals identified in the College's Student Equity and Achievement Plan. - 3.
+Annually review progress toward meeting the metrics established in the "Employee Diversity Study" Tableau dashboard.

-5. Regularly assess and review college employee engagement via Employee Engagement Survey to improve these communication channels.
+- 4. Regularly assess faculty, classified professional, and administrator engagement in professional learning. - 5.
+Regularly assess and review College employee engagement via the Employee Engagement Survey to improve communication channels. - Goal 2.

-Goal 2.
 Increase and maximize equitable opportunities for students to successfully complete courses and programs.
-(District #1 and #2)
+(District Strategic Directions 1 and 2)

 - 2.1.
 By 2020-22, develop and implement the Strategic Enrollment Management Plan (2020-23) to include flexible and strategic scheduling, curriculum, integrated student support, and distance education. - 2.2.
-Implement the Student Equity Plan to meet institutional goals for reducing Equity Gaps and to ensure equitable success for all students. - 2.3.
+Implement the Student Equity Plan to meet institutional goals for reducing equity gaps and to ensure equitable success for all students. - 2.3.
 Across all of the College's instructional sites, increase equitable access to courses, programs and student support services, improved infrastructure, and technology resources through 2022-23. - 2.4.
-Improve the flexibility in the delivery of programs and services. - 2.5.
+Improve the flexibility in the delivery of programs and services.

+2.5.
 Design and offer culturally responsive, historically accurate, anti-racist curriculum.